notinrange/Q-Learning-Reinforcemnt-Learning/README.md

 # Q - Learning Using Deep Reinforcement Learning

-Here In this Python Script I tried to Apply Deep Reinforcement learning to Open AI Mountain-Car Enviroment.
+Here In this Python Script I tried to Apply Deep Reinforcement learning to Open AI Mountain-Car Enviroment Using gym library of Open AI .

 # Q-Learning
 Q-learning is a type of value-based reinforcement learning algorithm that is used to learn the optimal action-selection policy for an agent interacting with its environment.
 The goal of Q-learning is to learn a function that takes in a state and an action, and returns the expected future reward for taking that action in that state.
 This function is called the Q-function or the action-value function.